Thermonectus marmoratus: Bifocal lens

-The diving beetle has a unique bifocal lens which is asymmetric.
+The diving beetle has an unusual bifocal lens which is asymmetric.
 The protein makeup of the middle of the lens is different from that along the edges.
 Scientists have found that this disparity in the lens goes hand-in-hand with the multiple retinas in each eye.
 The bifocal asymmetric lens allows for two images to be formed within the eye – each focusing on one of the retinas.
 The unfocused image is also shifted due to the asymmetry – causing only the focused image to be displayed on one retina – further enhancing resolution.